-For the foreseeable future, cyber threats will remain a real part of our campaign process.
-As democracy's front line, campaign staff must recognize the risk of an attack, develop a strategy to reduce that risk as much as possible, and implement response strategies for that moment when the worst happens.
+As democracy's front line, party and campaign staff must recognize the risk of an attack, develop a strategy to reduce that risk as much as possible, and implement response strategies for that moment when the worst happens.
 While no campaign can achieve perfect security, taking a few simple steps can make it much harder for malicious actors to do harm.
-Ironically, the most sophisticated state actors often choose the least sophisticated methods of attack, preying on people and organizations who neglect basic security protocols.
-That is our primary reason for creating this European version Cybersecurity Campaign Playbook.
+The most sophisticated state actors often choose the least sophisticated methods of attack, preying on people and organizations who neglect basic security protocols.
+That is our primary reason for creating this Indian edition of the Cybersecurity Campaign Playbook.

 In today's campaigns, cybersecurity is everyone's responsibility.
-Human error has consistently been the root cause of publicized cyber attacks, and it's up to the candidate and campaign leaders to weave security awareness into the culture of the organization.
+Human error or confusion is consistently at the root of cyber attacks, and it's up to the candidate and campaign leaders to weave security awareness into the culture of the organization.
 The decisions humans make are just as important as the software they use.
 Going forward, the best campaigns will have clear standards for hard work, staying on message, being loyal to the team-and following good security protocol.